mikewaters/dotfiles-jinja2/README.md

 allows rendered files to be cleaned up by a script.
 This will be added to the project's build process.

+The data for variants is driven by Jinja's capabilities; by default, we pass into the template layer the current kernel (uname -s) as well as any data defined in `environment.yaml`.

 ## Dependencies
 gnu stow
 python2 or 3